top of page

 Of course, change is scary and as we begin walking down this new education path, we'll miss our everyday interaction with the children who are here now, and with their parents.
 There have been a number of families that have come and gone since the school first opened, for various different reasons.
 We’ve had some kids that have been with us since the beginning and others that only started with us a few months ago.
 It's disappointing for them, and for us to know we won't all be together every day anymore.
 But it's also incredibly exciting to think about all the new people that they, and we, might get to meet and learn from in the years to come.

 For the past five years, as a private Christian school with children ranging in age from 6 to 11 years old, the kids here have learned from a homeschool curriculum called “The Good and The Beautiful,” which Indiana will continue on.
 She’s in 4th grade and her home-schooling will still continue in the early mornings at the schoolhouse, and when we begin hosting lots of different homesteading and traditional skill classes at the school, she’ll get to participate in many of those, and get to make lots of new friends, which she will absolutely love.
-Not to mention that for the first time, she’ll also have the opportunity to enroll in some outside classes during the daytime that she’s not been able to do before (she wants to learn more dance and music at the Annie Moses School of Music).
+Not to mention that for the first time, she’ll also have the opportunity to enroll in some outside classes during the daytime that she’s not been able to do before (she loves to sing and dance... we might look into her doing more with the Annie Moses School of Music).

-In the coming months, we'll share more about the new classes, pricing and scheduling at the school.
-In the meantime, keep our little schoolhouse in your prayers as we work to open our doors a little wider.
+In the coming months, you can learn more about the new classes, pricing and scheduling at the school on the website at www.hardisonmill.com.
+In the meantime, please keep our little schoolhouse in your prayers as we work to open our doors a little wider.

 ---------------------